 To avoid diarrhea, drink plenty of water, avoid caffeinated beverages, and increase your fiber intake.

-Your body flushes out the excess nitrogen with fluids and water.
+Your body flushes out excess nitrogen with fluids and water.
 This can leave you dehydrated even though you may not feel more thirsty than usual.
 A small 2002 study on athletes found that as protein intake increased, hydration levels decreased.

 Increase your water intake to reduce this effect, especially if you’re an active person.
 Drink plenty of water throughout the day.